Occupation Order

 - What factors are considered by the court when overturning an occupation order

-An occupation order can be obtained in relation to the matrimonial home.
+An occupation order is a powerful legal tool that determines who can live in your family home during domestic disputes.
 Many people following a divorce often enter into a dispute with regards to who will have access to the matrimonial home and who will not.
 Occupation orders attempt to tackle the issues surrounding the matrimonial home and allow the court to make a decision with regards to living in the matrimonial home.

 Article Contents